evangowan/icesheet/global/North_America/shear_stress/readme.txt

 Increasing the moutainous areas by 20000 Pa, including 32 and 93

 Also reducing Appalation Mountains and Nova Scotia (domains 7 and 5) so that it is easier to have a Laurentide centered ice flow direction

+I also think that the values south of Hudson Bay need to be more similar, otherwise it is going to be trying to build a dome there.
+I put everything to be 30000 Pa.